netscaler/ADC-scripts/docs/modules/netscaler-lb-vserver-module.md

 ```

-# Netscaler services service-http-1, service-http-2 must have been already created with the netscaler_service module
+# NetScaler services service-http-1, service-http-2 must have been already created with the netscaler_service module

 - name: Create a load balancing vserver bound to services
   delegate_to: localhost